nateProjects/DOM-JS-Lessons/introduction.md

 * … Output to a web element
 * … Utilize CSS to place text where you want it (and to style it)
 * … Utilize CSS to place images where you want them
-* & Use different files for HTML, CSS and JavaScript

 Although some of this can be accomplished by using JQuery it is useful to learn how to do this natively (which can also save you speed and memory in your apps).